 When and where can I pay?

-Booking is open and you can pay for the Dance Summer School course and accommodation through our Online Shop.
+Booking opens in February 2020 and you can pay for the Dance Summer School course and accommodation through our Online Shop.
 Please note that all fees are non-refundable.

 How early do I need to book?

-Booking opened on 1 February 2017.
+Booking opens in February 2020.
 Most of the accommodation tends to get booked between February and March, so early booking is advised.

 What about younger participants from 16-18 years old?